 However, they’re able to divide and renew themselves to either stay stem cells or become other types of cells.
 They help repair certain tissues in the body by dividing and replacing damaged tissues.

 A stem cell hair transplant was successfully performed by Italian researchers in 2017.

-The procedure begins with a punch biopsy to extract stem cells from the patient.
+The procedure begins with a punch biopsy to extract stem cells from the person.
 The punch biopsy is performed using an instrument with a circular blade that’s rotated into the skin to remove a cylindrical sample of tissue.

 The stem cells are then separated from the tissue in a special machine called a centrifuge.
 It leaves a cell suspension that’s then injected back into the scalp in the areas of hair loss.

 There are several different research teams working on stem cell hair loss treatments.
 While the procedures may vary slightly, they’re all based on growing new hair follicles in a lab using a small skin sample from the patient.